-MEDP700 - Combined Clinical Skills
+MEDP700 - Combined Clinical Skills Second Year - 4 credit hours

 This multidisciplinary course is intended to provide the fourth semester student with the knowledge and skills necessary for entry into clinical rotations.
 The material is presented in lecture and small group instruction/performance formats.
 Prerequisites; MEDP622, MEDP623, PCLP620